-Concealed Leak Policy and Application
+Concealed Leak Policy and application

 Prior to making an application for a remission due to a concealed leak, consideration should be given as to whether the amount of water lost is significant.
-Approval is granted for only one remission every 12 months therefore if approval has already been granted for a minor leak an application for a major leak within 12 months would be declined.
+Approval is granted for only one remission every 3 years therefore if approval has already been granted for a minor leak an application for a major leak within 3 years would be declined.